- These are desires that people have or strive to satisfy e.g. thirst is a desire for drink

 - Habitual.
 Some wants result in the formation of certain habits e.g. use of certain brands of toothpaste, perfumes, body lotion and beverages based on habits .

 - Universal.
-Human wants are experienced every human being without exception whether they are satisfied or not
+Human wants are experienced by every human being without exception whether they are satisfied or not

 - Vary in intensity.
 Different wants have different priority